 In fact,Sowell is essentially laying out precisely the concern that Ted Cruz has been voicing.
 And not just Cruz but many others known collectively as “Tea Party” or “Grassroots” (as well as some less charitable descriptions I’ve seen).

 Right prior to his Nazi analogy, Sowell says this:

 The most charitable interpretation of Ted Cruz and his supporters is that they are willing to see the Republican party weakened in the short run, in hopes that they will be able to take it over in the long run, and set it on a different path as a more purified conservative party.
 Like many political ideas, this one is not new.
 It represents a political strategy that was tried long ago — and failed long ago.

-Given his chosen analogy, Sowell clearly understands this which means I can only conclude that since he is both supportive of this long view while also decrying Cruz for employing it, this is really about what it has always been about: what kind of purity we’re going to unify behind.
-And make no mistake, the establishment’s own brand of “purity” is precisely what these attacks on Cruz are about.
+I can only conclude that since Sowell is both supportive of this long view while also decrying Cruz for employing it, that this is really about what it has always been about: what kind of part we’re going to unify behind.

-The most charitable interpretation of Sowell’s position is this: he seems to be on board with those who believe that if we could bite our tongues and just join forces long enough to provide a unified front, that we could win some elections and start pushing some reforms.
+It seems that Sowell is on board with those who believe that if we could bite our tongues and just join forces long enough to provide a unified front, that we could win some elections and start pushing some reforms.
 That, while in the short term some of the alliances and concessions would be painful, they’re worth it for the overall common purpose.
-And he’s right that that’s what has to happen.

 Unfortunately, as is always the case with the so-called Establishment (though less often with Sowell who I’ve rarely seen take such a strong position in their favor), they believe they have the monopoly on what that common purpose is.
 As far as “they” are concerned, the common purpose has already been vetted, printed, and handed out.
 Get on board or you’re inadvertently helping the Nazis.